davidwilliam/hensel_code/README.md

 # HenselCode

 There are several types of Hensel codes in the finite-segment p-adic number theory.
-There are currently two of them available in the gem HenselCode:
+There are currently three of them available in the gem HenselCode:

 1. Truncated finite-segment p-adic Hensel codes
 2. Finite-segment p-adic Hensel codes
+3. Truncated finite-segment g-adic Hensel codes

 For each type of supported Hensel code I will briefly discuss their properties and capabilities as well as unique features that make each type of Hensel code distinct from each other.